Polar Line

 The Polar Line (Polarbanen, Polarbahn) is an incomplete and abandoned railway line in Norway, from Fauske to Narvik and, if finished, ultimately would have run 1215 km to Kirkenes.

 The railway was constructed by the Wehrmacht in occupied Norway during the Second World War as part of Festung Norwegen.
-At Fauske, the line connected with the Nordland Line, and construction stretched as far north as Drag, Tysfjord.
+At Fauske, the line connected with the Nordland Line, and construction stretched as far north as Drag in Tysfjord Municipality.

 After the war, the plans were abandoned by Norwegian authorities, although from the 1970s, they were revitalized as part of the proposed Northern Norway Line.
 Some tunnels and bridges remain and part of the route has been used to build European Road E6.

 Route

 Organizationally, the construction of the Polar Line started at Finneid.
 It ran through the Bratthaugen Tunnel before reaching Fauske, where Fauske Station was planned.
 At the time of German capitulation on 8 May 1945, most of the right-of-way through Fauske was completed.
 The line continued northwards, crossed Svartosen on a bridge and continued to the lake of Vallvatnet.
 There, a passing loop station was planned.
 The line continued to Straumen, where a station was planned 1 km north of the village.
 A power-station was built at Røyrvatnet.
 The line continued past the lake of Hellandsjøen.
 On the 4.9 km section from Hellandsjøen to Buvik, five tunnels were planned as well as a station at Hellbukta.

 At Megården, 24 km from Fauske, 554 m of Megården Tunnel were built.
-A Trengsel, 27 km from Fauske, the Trengsel Bridge was planned.
+At Trengsel, 27 km from Fauske, the Trengsel Bridge was planned.
 After passing Torkildseng, 28 km from Fauske, the line was to run through two short tunnels.
 Stations were planned Løktehaugen and Kvarv, 31 and 39 km from Fauske, respectively.
 Between the two stations 18 tunnels were planned.
 A power station was built at Kvarv.
 The line was planned to run through the 2710 m Espenes Tunnel before reaching the next station at Kalvik, 47 km from Fauske.

 The next station was to be at Sommerset, 52 km from Fauske, followed by a station at Lappstorvik and then reached Sørfjord.
 The next two stations were at Kobbvatnet and Gjerdalen, after which the line would have run through the Basis Tunnel and the Sildhopfjell Tunnel, the latter 77 km from Fauske.
 It would have then continued through the 5070 m Tennvatn Tunnel, the 2720 m Tennvatn Tunnel and the Falkelva Tunnel.
 Stations would have been built at Kråkmo and Sandnes, 91 and 100 km from Fauske, respectively.
 The line would then run through the 2000 m Hellarvik Tunnel just before reaching at station at Tømmernes, 110 km from Fauske.
 At 123 km from Fauske lay the Trollpollhaugen Tunnel after which the station reached Drag, 130 km from Fauske.